civil-why/civil-s-mind/README.md

-# civil
+# r-pic
-simple mind of nobody
+simple picture of nobody